oktadev/spring-menu-api/README.md

   --web-origins https://dashboard.whatabyte.app
 ```

+The ClientID in the output will be required in the next step.

 Go to the [WHATABYTE Dashboard](https://dashboard.whatabyte.app/home), and set _API Server Base URL_ to http://localhost:8080.
 Toggle on **Enable Authentication Features** and set the following values:

 - Auth0 Domain: \<your-auth0-domain\>